Financial-Times/x-dash/docs/get-started/working-with-x-dash.md

 Using this command the documentation site will be generated and start a server running on [local.ft.com:8000].
 Whilst the server is running all of the files used as data sources will be watched and the website will automatically update when they change.

-[installed]: /docs/getting-started
+[installed]: installation
 [local.ft.com:8000]: http://local.ft.com:8000/

 ## Using Storybook

 [Storybook] is a development environment and showcase for UI components.
-It has been included to make working on and sharing UI components easier by providing a rich configurable environment.
+It makes working on and sharing UI components easier by providing a richly configurable environment.

-After installing x-dash you can start storybook by running this command from the repository root:
+After installing x-dash you can start Storybook by running the following command from the repository root:

 ```sh
 npm run start-storybook